mingjie-wei/IDS706_Data-Engineering_Week2/README.md

 ### 3. Key Troubleshooting Scenarios

 #### File Not Found Errors
-This is a common issue where the container fails to locate data or script files, often due to a mismatch between the local file system and the container's.
+This is an issue I encountered where the container fails to locate data due to a mismatch between the local file system and the container's.
 - **Problem**: A file exists locally but the container reports it's missing (e.g., `Error: Unable to locate data file at /app/data/...`).
 - **Reason**: The file was not copied into the image during the build process, most likely due to a rule in the .dockerignore file.
 - **Solution**: